Uber to pilot food delivery by drone through partnership with Flytrex

 Uber did not immediately respond to CBS MoneyWatch's comment seeking information on where the service will be piloted and how deliveries will work.

-The announcement marks another advancement for Uber, which has seen shares climb nearly 30% since the start of the year.
-It comes just over a week after the company announced plans to let customers book helicopter rides through its ride-sharing app.
+The announcement marks another advancement for Uber, which in May started delivering food via sidewalk robots in Los Angeles.
+Last week, the company announced plans to let customers book helicopter rides through its ride-sharing app.

+Reached for comment on where the drone delivery service will be piloted and how deliveries will work, Uber pointed to its "existing robotic delivery partnerships," as precedent, saying that "there is no consumer price difference between when an AV is dispatched or a courier."

+Added the company, "There are no additional details to share at this time."

 Other companies have also waded into drone delivery as the technology becomes more mainstream.